-9 Does the court have the authority to appoint experts?
-May the parties influence the appointment and may they present the evidence of self-selected experts?
+May the court appoint experts?
+May the parties influence the appointment and may they present the evidence of experts they selected?

 The court does have powers to appoint experts although in practice these are seldom if ever used in product liability cases.
 It is, however, normal for the court to make use of its discretion to allow or restrict the use of expert evidence by the parties.
 The court may allow each party to instruct its own expert in a given field, or it may order that a single joint expert is appointed.
 In either case, the expert's duties lie to the court, not to the instructing party, and all expert evidence is in theory therefore considered to be independent.